 The eight-sided church is constructed of Georgia pine.
 It has windows on seven sides and is supported by a central pillar from which beams branch out to meet the sloping ceiling.
 From the roof, dormer windows admit additional light and, above them, a belfry houses the bell which calls villagers to Sunday services.
 Three sections of pews separated by two aisles face the pulpit, choir seats and organ.
 Behind these, a small vestry and anteroom complete the building.
-Over the years the church’s welcoming arbours, a baptismal font, a fine organ and pulpit have been added, all memorial gifts from congregants.

 The church has remained independent, welcoming worshipers of all creeds.
 It is administered by a board of trustees and a committee elected at an annual congregational meeting.
 It is supported solely by free-will offerings, and supports a number of local charities.
 The church has a strong tradition of engagement with many of the region’s needs.